What is Neuro Somatic Therapy?

 The Five Restorations of Neuro Somatic Therapy

 Each of us has our own recipe for wellness and it is made of what works the best for any given challenge you face.
-NST has four primary avenues in the gradual process and practice of healing and personal growth.
+NST has five primary avenues in the gradual process and practice of healing and personal growth.
 They are Somatic Mindfulness Process, Neuro Somatic Bodywork, Somato-Emotional Counselling and Subtle Movement Practices like Qi Gong, Yoga and Resistance Training.
-During any committed time of Mind/Body restoration, I highly recommend working with an appropriate combination of all four opportunities for three months.
+During any committed time of Mind/Body restoration, I highly recommend working with an appropriate combination of all five opportunities for at least three months.
 It is a life changing experience.

 The Somatic Mindfulness Process(TM)

 Most Spiritual traditions are primarily concerned with the quality of your experience as a conscious being.
 The more you invest in practices like meditation, the more you will become conscious of where your mental and emotional habits want to go.
 Meditation, in its many forms, is practiced around the world by those seeking to understand themselves within their unique lives.
 If you are new to meditation then make this your first commitment.
 I highly recommend finding an enjoyable and committed way to become familiar with a consistent return to mindfulness before committing to the more advanced practices in the Somatic Mindfulness Process.